thymenyj/PositiveNews/README.md

 # PositiveNews

-Postive news creates a more positive start
+Postive news creates a more positive start of the day

 ## Project overview